Important & Expected Agriculture & Rural Development ARD Questions for NABARD Grade A Exam

-NABARD Agriculture & Rural Development (ARD) Questions
+Expected Agriculture & Rural Development Questions for NABARD

-NABARD Agriculture & Rural Development (ARD) Question | Set-20
+Agriculture & Rural Development (ARD) Question | Set-20

 1. Tranche-II in MDS-I (Major irrigation project) and Kansbahal (Medium irrigation project) comes under which of the following?